 An important observation is the limited number of human genes that were assigned to the base of the Opisthokonta, Phylostratum 3.
 This result can be explained by the near exclusivity of fungal species in this phylostratum (24 fungi and 1 Choanoflagellida) and the composition of their genome.
 The genomes of some fungi are considered to be small in comparison to other Eukaryotes (Tunlid & Talbot, 2002).
 For those species with large genomes, these are thought to have expanded through large duplication events with important gene losses (Dujon et al., 2004), or significant gene losses followed by the acquisition of new genes (Martin et al., 2010; Spanu et al., 2010; Tunlid & Talbot, 2002).
 In both scenarios, these newly acquired genes occurred after the diversification of the opisthokonts into fungi and metazoans, and would therefore not be present in their last common ancestor.
-The genes that were in common in humans and these fungi probably represent those that were necessary for the jump from primitive Eukaryota to Opisthokonta, and thus most of the genes shared between humans and opisthokonts (i.e., phylostratum 3) would have already been present in phylostratum 2.
+Genes in common between humans and these fungi probably represent those that were necessary for the jump from primitive Eukaryota to Opisthokonta, and thus most of the genes shared between humans and opisthokonts (i.e., phylostratum 3) would have already been present in phylostratum 2.

 The peaks in the number of genes assigned to phylostratum 4 and 8 can be attributed to large duplication events.
 A large-scale duplication event has been pinpointed to the onset of metazoans (Huerta-Cepas, Dopazo, Dopazo, & Gabaldón, 2007; Wenger & Galliot, 2013).
 These same authors found evidence of possibly whole-genome duplication events after the split of the chordata (phylostratum 7), but right before the radiation of vertebrates (phylostratum 8).